Anica Dobra

-Anica Dobra (Аница Добра; born June 3, 1963) is a Serbian film and theatre actress.
+Anica Dobra (Аница Добра; born 3 June 1963) is a Serbian film and theatre actress.

 Early life and education

-Dobra was born on June 3, 1963, in Belgrade, where she completed primary education before moving to Frankfurt on Main with her mother.
+Dobra was born on 3 June 1963, in Belgrade, where she completed primary education before moving to Frankfurt on Main with her mother.
 She stayed in Germany until she graduated from high school, and then returned to Serbia.
 In 1983, Dobra enrolled in the Faculty of Dramatic Arts at the University of Arts in Belgrade.
-She studied under Predrag Bajčetić, together with Nebojša Bakočević, Goran Radaković, Arijana Čulina, Milan Pleština and Dragan Mrkić.
+She studied under Predrag Bajčetić, together with Nebojša Bakočević, Goran Radaković, Arijana Čulina, Milan Pleština and Dragana Mrkić.
 She graduated in 1987.

 Dobra is married to Miodrag Sovtić.
 Their daughter Mina Sovtić is also an actress.

 Career

 Her acting debut occurred in the second year of studies in a short film called “Pera Panker” (1985).
 In 1987 she got a breakthrough role in a feature film “Život radnika”.
 During the same year, she received the best leading actress award at the prestigious Pula Film Festival.
 Prominent roles in many critically acclaimed Serbian movies followed - „Već viđeno“ (1987), “Sabirni centar” (1989), “Kako je propao rokenrol” (1989), “Crni bombarder” (1992), “Točkovi” (1998), “Klopka” (2007), “Ljubav i drugi zločini” (2008), “Neko me ipak čeka” (2009), and “Enklava” (2015).

-From the 1990s, Dobra appeared in over 30 international movies, predominantly from German cinematography.
+From the 1990s, Dobra appeared in over 30 international films, predominantly from German cinematography.
 For her first international role in “Rosamunde” (1990) she received the Bavarian Film Award for the Best Young Actress.

 Concurrently with her film career, Dobra has also been performing in theatre plays at Atelje 212, Zvezdara theatre and the Yugoslav drama theatre.
 Besides acting, she has also translated from German the folk play Der Drang by Franz Xaver Kroetz.